jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 > This command runs the `Generate` Launch Point (on the root pattern element), which runs the configured code template commands, that in turn, each generate the code files from all the code templates.
 The code is written into the codebase of  the `RoadRunner` project in the respective locations.

-> If any of the required properties (of attributes) are not set, or any required elements of collections are missing, then appropriate validation errors will be displayed explaining the problem.
+> If any of the required properties (of attributes) are not set correctly, or any required elements of collections are missing, then appropriate validation errors will be displayed explaining the problem.

->
+You can also manually validate the solution at any time, with this command:

-> You can manually validate the solution at any time, with this command: `automate validate "<SOLUTIONID>"`
+`automate validate "<SOLUTIONID>"`

 The `RoadRunner` codebase should now look like this: